 Talk about it.
 It’s not an easy subject to broach, but it’s vital that you know if they’re being bullied so that you can do something about it.

-Don’t contact the bully and tell you child not to reply.
+Don’t contact the bully, and tell your child not to reply.
 Block the bully instead so they can’t continue to harass.

-Keep evidence by taking screen grabs of any abusive behaviour, including images, email address, social media handles and phone numbers.
+Keep evidence by taking screen grabs of any abusive behaviour, including images, email addresses, social media handles and phone numbers.

 Report it to the relevant technology platform on which the bullying is taking place.
 Social networks like Facebook, YouTube and Twitter all have policies to deal with such behaviour.